Vital Records Online

 What Are the Costs and Fees Associated with Replacing a Divorce Certificate in Arizona?

-In Arizona, divorce certificate fees are set by each county.
-The cost per certified copy usually ranges from $5.00 to $25.00, but this varies.
-Some counties also charge additional fees for expedited service, certified mail, or notarization.
+Fees for certified copies of Arizona divorce records are set by each county.
+The cost per certified copy typically ranges from $5.00 to $25.00, but this varies depending on the number of copies requested and the issuing court.
+Some counties may also charge additional fees for expedited service or certified mail.

 State Fee